mutanabbi/chewy/README.md

 **What is Chewy?**

 Chewy is a CMake Helpers Easy Way sYnchronizer
-Chewy was deigned as a part of C++/Python projects' build system manager.
+Chewy was deigned as a part of C++/Python projects' CMake-based build system manager.
 It allows to check versions of cmake-helpers and to keep their freshness by synchronizing with a central repository, so you always have last versions of them in all of your projects.

 **Chewy sounds so strange!
 How to communicate with him?
 What commands he accept?**